nanw1103/parallel-processing-patterns/README.md

 ### Request Aggregator
-_Aggregate requests and perform in a batch manner._
+_Aggregate requests and perform in a batch manner, while keep the simple style for callers._

 #### Problem
 WIP